davepinch/pinchy.cc/content/topics/people/j/jeffrey-epstein/death/snippet-death-3-1.md

 ---
+title: "death of Jeffrey Epstein (Wikipedia)"
-title: "Epstein was found dead in his cell at the Metropolitan Correctional Center (MCC) in New York City at 6:30 a.m.
+✂️: "Epstein was found dead in his cell at the Metropolitan Correctional Center (MCC) in New York City at 6:30 a.m.
 EDT on August 10, 2019."
 citation: >-
   Wikipedia contributors.
 (2024, September 17).
 Jeffrey Epstein.
 In *Wikipedia, The Free Encyclopedia*.
-Retrieved September 18, 2024, from https://en.wikipedia.org/w/index.php?title=Jeffrey_Epstein&oldid=1246150658 death of: Jeffrey Epstein snippet of: Jeffrey Epstein (Wikipedia)
+Retrieved September 18, 2024, from https://en.wikipedia.org/w/index.php?title=Jeffrey_Epstein&oldid=1246150658 death in: New York City death of: Jeffrey Epstein snippet of: Jeffrey Epstein (Wikipedia)
 type: snippet